IdleLands/IdleLands3/docs/API.md

 plugin:player:request:party |  | Request party data.
 Generally used only when looking at overview. plugin:player:request:personalities |  | Request personality data.
-Generally used only when looking at personalities. plugin:player:request:pets |  | Request pet data. plugin:player:request:statistics |  | Request statistics data.
+Generally used only when looking at personalities. plugin:player:request:pets |  | Request pet data. plugin:player:request:shop |  | Request shop data.
+Generally used only when looking at shop data. plugin:player:request:statistics |  | Request statistics data.
 Generally used only when looking at statistics. plugin:player:changetitle | title | Change your title. plugin:premium:buyilp | ilpBuy | Buy ILP with gold.